 Services Not Provided or Merchandise Not Received

 Not as Described or Defective Merchandise

 Incorrect Currency or Transaction Code or DomesticTransaction Processing Violation

 Incorrect Transaction Amount or Account Number

 Visa chargeback reason codes retrieved from Visa.com on 5/26/2016.</sub>

 Detailed Chargebacks Reason Codes List for Mastercard

-Mastercard chargeback codes fall into four categories:
+Mastercard chargeback codes fall in to four categories: